7 Household Items That Should Never Be Flushed Down the Toilet

 - Paper towels

-- Flushing any of these items can result in blocked drains or damaged sewer pipelines inside your home’s plumbing system, which will result in an unimaginable cost to you.
+- The act of flushing any of these items will ultimately lead to blocked drains or damaged sewer pipelines in your home’s plumbing system.
+This will come at an unimaginable cost to you.

 - Perth Blocked Drains Plumbers offers unblocking blocked drains and drain clearing services, CCTV drain inspection, and pipe relining services.